betfair-datascientists/betfair-datascientists.github.io/src/historicData/backtestingRatingsTutorial.md

 This tutorial follows on logically from the [JSON to CSV tutorial](https://betfair-datascientists.github.io/historicData/jsonToCsvTutorial/) we shared previously.
 If you're still new to working with the JSON data sets we suggest you take a look at that tutorial before diving into this one.

-As always please [reach out](mailto:data@betfair.com.au) with feedback, suggestions or queries, or feel free to submit a [pull request]() if you catch some bugs or have other improvements!
+As always please [reach out](mailto:data@betfair.com.au) with feedback, suggestions or queries, or feel free to submit a [pull request](https://github.com/betfair-down-under/autoHubTutorials/pulls) if you catch some bugs or have other improvements!
-// TO DO add link

 !!! note "Cheat sheet"
-    - If you're looking for the complete code [head to the bottom of the page]() or [download the script from Github]().
+    - If you're looking for the complete code [head to the bottom of the page]() or [download the script from Github](https://github.com/betfair-down-under/autoHubTutorials/blob/aa76784071aad7703266d53dead7a713815e6107/backtestRatings/main.py).
-    // TO DO add link

     - To run the code, save it to your machine, open a command prompt, or a terminal in your text editor of choice (we're using [VS code](https://code.visualstudio.com/download)), make sure you've navigated in the terminal to the folder you've saved the script in and then type `py main.py` (or whatever you've called your script file if not main) then hit enter.
 To stop the code running use Ctrl C.

     - Make sure you amend your data path to point to your data file.
 We'll be taking in an input of a historical tar file downloaded from the [Betfair historic data site](https://historicdata.betfair.com/#/help).
 We're using a PRO version, though the code should work on ADVANCED too.
 This approach won't work with the BASIC data tier.

     - We're using the [`betfairlightweight`](https://github.com/liampauling/betfair/tree/master/betfairlightweight) package to do the heavy lifting

-    - We've also posted the completed code logic on the [`betfair-downunder` Github repo]().
+    - We've also posted the completed code logic on the [`betfair-downunder` Github repo](https://github.com/betfair-down-under/autoHubTutorials/blob/aa76784071aad7703266d53dead7a713815e6107/backtestRatings/main.py).
-    // TO DO add link

 ---
 ### Set up